 What is an Executor of a Will?

-One of the most common terms when talking about managing affairs after someone dies is “Executor.”
-Unfortunately, it is often over or improperly used.
-The Executor of an estate is a person nominated in a Last Will and appointed by the court.
-Sometimes, people who have a trust or go through probate without a Will refer to the person in charge as Executor.
+One of the most common terms when discussing managing affairs after someone dies is “Executor.”
+Unfortunately, it is often overused or improperly used.
+The executor of an estate is a person nominated in a Last Will and appointed by the court.
+Sometimes, people with trust or who go through probate without a will refer to the person in charge as executor.
 Legally, that is not the case.

-As a side note, a person not officially appointed to be the Executor should be careful about using term.
-An Executor has a level of responsibility to the estate, which included beneficiaries AND CREDITORS!
+As a side note, a person who is not officially appointed executor should be careful about using the term.
+An Executor has a level of responsibility to the estate, which includes beneficiaries AND CREDITORS!
 Unless you have authority and responsibility to creditors, you do not want them to think you do.
-They have a tendency to hold a person to that in order to try to be paid for outstanding balances.
+They tend to hold a person to that to try to be paid for outstanding balances.

 How Does a Last Will Work?